 I am sorry the delay and cancellation of your December 27, 2011 Boston flight was inconvenient for you and your family.
 Please note the safety of our valued passengers and crew members is our priority.
 When we make a decision to ground a flight, it is done with careful consideration.

+My advocacy team and I receive complaints about airline overcharges often.
 Spirit also links to its contract of carriage, the legal agreement between the airline and its customers, presumably as a way of saying: We followed our own rules.